lanecwheeler/SeeRT-Overlay/README.md

 # SeeRT Overlay

+It's a Saturday afternoon, and you have the hankering to play a classic game from your childhood - Super Mario 64!
+You boot up the game on your PC and notice the characters look a little too "angular" for your nostalgia causing the experience lack some of the character from days gone by.
+Wouldn't it be nice to view retro media in the format it was designed to be played/viewed in?
+Wouldn't it be nice to make your very nice 4k monitor wildly antiquated?
+Well me too!
+Enter - SeeRT!

+## A short forward...
+I've been in my "better practice an agentic workflow within development to stay up with the times" arc, so this project was prompted probably 90% using Claude, me only tweaking a few things here and there and running a few commands when Claude seemed to get stuck.

+## What is it?
 A Windows CRT monitor overlay that applies a real-time shader filter over any window or monitor.
 The filter runs in a transparent, click-through DirectComposition overlay — the target application sees no performance impact and requires no modification.

 ## Features